-Definition 2.3.5 The language for a mathematical topic A is a vocabulary for A with symbols for each of the primitive notions identified by the investigator and axioms for the relations which are sufficient to delimit these concepts in the specified context.
+Definition 2.3.5 The language for a mathematical topic A is a vocabulary for A with symbols for each of the primitive notions identified by the investigator and axioms for the relations which are sufficient to delimit these concepts.

-Some examples are the language $(+, \cdot, 0, 1)$ for rings (where the ring axioms are specified) and the language $(\lor, \land, 0, 1)$ for bounded lattices (with appropriate axioms).
+Some examples are the language $(+,\cdot,0,1)$ for rings (where the ring axioms are specified) and the language $(\vee,\wedge,0,1)$ for bounded lattices (with appropriate axioms).
 The vocabularies differ only in notation; this difference is meaningless without the description of the properties.